SowinskiBraeden/school-management-api/README.md

 ```

 * The first time the API is run, you will be promted to enter in the systems defualt administrator account detials.
- This is required as in order to use majority of the API you'll need to be in an authenticated admin account.
+ This is required, in order to use majority of the API you'll need to be in an authenticated admin account.

 <br>